joseeden/joeden/docs/007-Amazon-Web-Services/004-AWS-Security/001-Securing-your-Account.md

 Responsibility and management of:

-- guest OS of EC2 compute instances
+- Guest OS of EC2 compute instances
-- other application software
+- Other application software
-- configuration of the AWS provided security group firewall
+- Configuration of the AWS provided security group firewall

 AWS categorized their services into three: